The Xometry app works best with JavaScript enabled!

 What Are the Characteristics of Acetal?

-Acetal is more stable than hemiacetal as hemiacetals tend to form acetal when in the presence of excess alcohol.
-Acetals are stable with regards to hydrolysis caused by exposure to bases, oxidizing agents, and reducing agents.
+Acetals are more stable than hemiacetals, which tend to form acetals in the presence of excess alcohol.
+Acetals are generally stable to bases, oxidizing agents, and reducing agents, but they are readily hydrolyzed under acidic conditions.
 Acetal polymers have excellent mechanical properties and chemical resistance.
 When acetal molecules are exposed to an aqueous acid, they will hydrolyze back into their constituents.

 What Are the Uses of Acetal?

 Acetal and all its derivative forms are widely used in many different applications.
-The most common is in the polymerization of acetal copolymer and homopolymers.
+The most important industrial use of acetal chemistry is in the production of polyoxymethylene (POM), available as both a homopolymer (Delrin®) and copolymers.
 Some acetal examples are listed below:

 • 1,1-Diethoxyethane: Produced by catalyzing ethanol and acetaldehyde.
 This has a pleasant odor and is used as a flavoring agent for some alcoholic beverages.